websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/upgrading-to-a-high-availability-subscription.md

 ## Deploy the Changes

-Once you have configured all of your services, you must [deploy the new configurations](../build-and-deploy/overview-of-the-dxp-cloud-deployment-workflow.md#deploy) to your production and UAT environments.
+Once you have configured all of your services, [deploy the new configurations](../build-and-deploy/overview-of-the-dxp-cloud-deployment-workflow.md#deploy) to your production and UAT environments.
+If you are unfamiliar with deploying changes to DXP Cloud, the following steps can be reviewed as an example.

 ### Create a Jenkins Build with Your Changes